Preventive maintenance for restaurants is crucial to create the best customer experiences. Learn more about how you can have preventative maintenance.

 - Cleaning filters and checking refrigerant levels for HVAC

-- Backflow testing and line jetting for Plumbing
+- Backflow testing and line jetting for plumbing

-That makes sense.
-Why does it really matter for restaurants?
+Why does PM matter for restaurants?

 Imagine you take your car into the shop for routine maintenance.
 The mechanic says you need new tires, but you don’t want to shell out $500 today.
 He says you could hold off on getting the new set, so you drive off without new tires.